danyx23/elm-from-scratch/03 Functions and types.md

 {- a block comment
 	that spans
 	multiple lines.
+{-| documentation for the function hello
   * this is
   * a bullet list

-	You can use `markdown` here -}
+  You can use `markdown` here
+-}
+hello : String -> String
+hello name =
+    -- hello implementation
 ```

 Importing modules
 -----------------

-Because the import statement in the example above only imports the module 'Html' but does not make use of the `exposing ()` clause, we have to write to reference to the `Html a` type inside the `Html` module as `Html.Html a`.
-If you were to change the import statement to `import Html exposing (Html, text)` in the example above, you could drop the `Html.` part of both the reference to the type `Html a` and the text function.

 Let's try something else and see what happens if you take the `text` function away and try to return our message directly: